CHRISTOSTZORAS/Fake_News_Detection_With_Machine_Learning-Udemy/Readme.md

-# Fake News Detection with Machine Learning
+# 📰 Fake Article Detection 🧠

 This repository contains a machine learning pipeline for detecting fake news.
 It uses various models such as **Random Forest**, **Logistic Regression**, and **Fairlearn** for fairness evaluation.
 Below are the key steps implemented in the project.